-Five unpaid commissioners, three elected in the general election and two appointed by the state, meet monthly to guide the staff in following action plans for promoting conservation in various places and through educational opportunities.
+Five unpaid commissioners, three elected in the general election and two appointed by the state, meet monthly to guide the staff in following action plans for promoting conservation through on the ground projects and educational programs.
 These meetings are open to the public.

-A conservation district is a local subdivision of state government coordinating assistance from its own county and the federal government, through the USDA Natural Resources Conservation Service, to assist farmers, city dwellers, school teachers, students, concerned citizens and other agricultural agencies as land and water are protected and managed.
+We coordinate assistance from Greenville County and the federal government, through the USDA Natural Resources Conservation Service, to assist farmers, urban residents, teachers, students, concerned citizens and other agricultural agencies to protect natural resources.

 The Greenville County Soil & Water Conservation District receives funding from County Council and the SC Department of Natural Resources to conduct programs.

 Our mission is to protect natural resources through education, programs, and cooperative efforts with partner organizations to achieve common goals for the benefit of all citizens of Greenville County with efforts in promoting: